MUHAMMED-ELSELEMI/BigDataProject/README.md

 2. Create a MySQL database named bigdata
    Import the data from csv files

-3. create a topic named SAU
-navigate to bin file where you installed kafaka then :
+4. create a kafka topic named SAU navigate to bin file where you installed kafaka then :
-     run zookeeper server ;
+      1. run zookeeper server ;
             ./zookeeper-server-start.sh ../config/zookeeper.properties   NOTE: this could be a little different depending on the OS that you are using
-    run kafka server ;
+      2. run kafka server ;
           ./kafka-server-start.sh ../config/server.properties

-4. then run the data generator .py ; navigate to the dir where io_device located : cd 3rdProject/ then run it ; python3 iot_devices.py
+5.  run data generator .py ;
+   navigate to the dir where io_device located :
+    cd 3rdProject/
+   then run it ;
+   python3 iot_devices.py

-5. for running the streamhandler class ;
+6. for running the streamhandler class ;
     navigate to :
     cd 3rdProject/StreamHandler/

      then run it with the command ; sbt package && spark-submit --class StreamHandler --master local[*] --packages "org.apache.spark:spark-sql-kafka-0-10_2.13:3.5.3,com.datastax.spark:spark-cassandra-connector_2.13:3.5.1,com.datastax.cassandra:cassandra-driver-core:4.0.0"  target/scala-2.13/stream-handler_2.13-1.0.jar  (NOTE you have to set up sbt build first )

-6. last step ;
+7. last step ;
-    run you java app and access via ;
+    run you java app that is located in [this_repo](https://github.com/MUHAMMED-ELSELEMI/HadoopProject/tree/master)

+8. access via ;
     http://localhost:8080